UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 structure on which it is built, with examples.
 It contains some normative statements (what a DataCrate SHOULD, MUST and MAY have).

-The Bagit file-system structure is as follows.
+The Bagit file-system structure for a *Bagged DataCrate* is as follows.

 ```